 Jennifer Gilbertson has been with CYT Tri-Valley since 2017.
 She has a background in business and homeschooling.
 Her love for students, fine arts and service to her community is her motivation to see CYT Tri-Valley grow and thrive.

-Jordan Higby is 20 years old, and has 14 years of ballet training in both classical and contemporary styles.
+Jordan Higby is 21 years old, and has 15 years of ballet training in both classical and contemporary styles.
 She began her training at Livermore School of Dance at age 6, where she still studies today.
-She has also been an active member of Le Tableau Magnifique Ballet Company for 9 years, where she is now a Principal Dancer.
+She has also been an active member of Le Tableau Magnifique Ballet Company for 10 years, where she is now a Principal Dancer.
 Some of her favorite past roles include The Mad Hatter in Alice’s Adventures in Wonderland, The Baker’s Wife in Into The Woods, and Peter Pan in Return to Neverland.
 She has a passion for passing on her love and knowledge of dance to the younger generation.
 Jordan will be moving to Riverside, California for the 2020-2021 school year to pursue her Bachelors of Arts degree in Communications at California Baptist University.
 She hopes to never stop dancing and teaching!

-Sophie Rheinheimer is a founding faculty member at Las Positas College, where she began teaching Physical Education in 1975.
+Sophie Rheinheimer is a founding faculty member at Las Positas College, where she has taught Physical Education since 1975.
 She began teaching fencing classes at the college in the early 1980s, and founded the Fencing Center in 2002.
 Sophie has fenced competitively at both the national and international levels.
 As senior coach of the Las Positas Fencing Center, Sophie teaches adults and children.
 Her competitive youth fencing group travels the state and successfully competes in tournaments.
-For the last 6 years, they have qualified for Summer Nationals and will be competing in Ohio for Summer Nationals this year in July.
-Sophie has fenced competitively at both the national and international levels.
-She won a bronze medal at the 1998 Nike World Master Games and was a member of the USA team competing at the 1999 and 2000 Veteran's World Fencing Championships in Siofok and Godollo, Hungary.
+For the last 6 years, they have qualified for Summer Nationals and will be competing in Kentucky this July.
+Four of her current junior fencers have qualified for the Junior Olympics in Ohio this February.